Jagoda Marinić

-Jagoda Marinić (born September 20, 1977 in Waiblingen) is a novelist, playwright, essayist, journalist, and podcaster from Germany.
+Jagoda Marinić (born September 20, 1977 in Waiblingen) is a novelist, TV host, essayist, journalist, and podcaster from Germany.
 She speaks and writes in prominent venues about identity, migration, citizenship, and integration.
+She was named "journalist of the year 2022" in the category "culture" by medium magazin.
+She was also nominated for the Grimme Prize for her presentation of the arte talk show Das Buch meines Lebens.

 Early life and education

 Her parents emigrated from Dalmatia in Croatia, SFR Yugoslavia to Germany in the 1970s.
 She herself was born in Germany, became a German citizen living in Heidelberg.
 Marinić studied American literature, German literature, and political science at Heidelberg University.
 Marinić rejects the term migration background.

 Career

 Marinić's first book of stories, Eigentlich ein Heiratsantrag, [Actually a Marriage Proposal] was published in 2001 and she received the Grimmelshausen-Preis for her 2005 story collection Russische Bücher [Russian Books].
 Both collections appeared with Suhrkamp.
 She published her first novel, Die Namenlose [The No-Name] in 2006.
 Her second novel, Restaurant Dalmatia was published in 2013 by Hoffmann und Campe and has been widely reviewed.
 It is set in Toronto, Berlin, and Croatia, and explores the self-awareness and homecomings of uprooted, displaced characters as they gain a sense of identity in a fractured world.

 In addition to her fiction writing, she publishes theater reviews and writes op-eds for the Frankfurter Rundschau.
 Her recent political essays begin as formal lectures.
 She presented Was ist Deutsch in Deutschland [What is German in Germany], for example, at the 3rd Nürnberg Conference on Integration in 2013.
 Rassimus sichtbar machen [Making Racism Visible] (2012) addresses the NSU murders, and Wir können alles außer leben [We Can Do Everything But Live] argues for political suffrage for all residents of Germany, especially for those immigrants who helped reconstruct the German economy during the "economic miracle."

 In June 2007 Marinić was one of 18 participants in the 31st Festival of German-Language Literature (Ingeborg-Bachmann-Prize) competition in Klagenfurt where she read her story Netzhaut [Retina].